-Shayna Miller was a Baldwin and Civic Scholar while at Drew University and was awarded the Stanley Prescott Hooper Memorial Prize in 2019 for promise and integrity in studio art.
+Shayna Miller graduated from Drew University in 2019 with majors in art and art history and minors in comparative religion and medieval studies.
+She was a Baldwin and Civic Scholar and was awarded the Stanley Prescott Hooper Memorial Prize in 2019 for promise and integrity in studio art.
 Her work is in the collection of Drew University as well as numerous private collections.
 She recently co-curated an exhibit, New York Semester on Contemporary Art: The First Decade, 1967-1977, at the United Methodist Archives and History Center in Madison, NJ.
 Her body of work explores her relationship to mysticism and the body, as well as an interest in process as ritual through painting and sculpture.

 You mentioned in your bio that your paintings release a talismanic energy during and after creation.
-Is this energy also present before you start to paint?
 Could you talk a little more about this energy?
 Is it a visceral, physical feeling or more of spiritual experience?

 I think the energy begins when the painting is being created because I think of the paintings as capsules that hold something within.
 This would be similar to an object used for religious purposes that is meant to ward off evil, like an amulet.
 The energy is not necessarily something that I directly experience.
 It is a protective or talismanic energy.